VictoriaMeng/rails-js-assessment-v-000/README.md

-# README
+## README

 RateMyFav is an app that lets you submit and vote on your favorite franchises.

 Users can create accounts either manually or through Facebook authentication and give star Ratings to the Franchises on the website.

-# Instructions
+This is the Rails and Javascript version of RateMyFav.

+## Installation

-Clone the app to your local drive.
+Clone the app repo to your local drive.

 Navigate into the root folder and run `bundle install`.

-Then, run `rails s` in your terminal and navigate to http://localhost:3000/ to sign up and login to the app.
+Run `rails s` in your terminal and navigate to http://localhost:3000/ to sign up and login to the app.